joshuarome/Computer-science/A453 Programming Coursework/Task-1/README.md

 Input  | Purpose | Result
 ------------- | ------------- | -------------
-!"£$%^&*()_+  | Check how the system handles symbols | Output rejected displaying an error message asking to try again abcdefABCDEF  | Check how the system handles upper and lowercase alhpabetical values | Output rejected displaying an error message asking to try again
-1.2, 3.4, 5.6 | Check how the system handles floating point values | Output rejected displaying an error message asking to try again
+Non integer values  | Check how the system handles non integer values | Output rejected displaying an error message asking to try again
 123456789  | Check how the system handles integer values | Output accepted and the program continues to the next logical step

 Program test run: